Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

 ## Key Insights from Community Feedback

-1. **Desire for Authenticity**: Community members emphasized the importance of AI-generated emotions feeling genuine and relatable, favoring subtle and nuanced emotional expressions over exaggerated ones.
+1. **Desire for Authenticity**: Community members emphasized the importance of AI-generated emotions feeling genuine and relatable.
+They prefer subtle and nuanced emotional expressions over exaggerated ones.

 2. **Cultural Sensitivity**: Feedback highlighted the need for AI to recognize and respect diverse cultural expressions of emotion to avoid misinterpretation or offense.